-Aregueta-Robles UA, Martens PJ, Poole-Warren LA, et al., 2018, Tailoring 3D hydrogel systems for neuronal encapsulation in living electrodes, JOURNAL OF POLYMER SCIENCE PART B-POLYMER PHYSICS, Vol: 56, Pages: 273-287, ISSN: 0887-6266
+Aregueta-Robles UA, Martens PJ, Poole-Warren LA, et al., 2018, Tailoring 3D hydrogel systems for neuronal encapsulation in living electrodes, Journal of Polymer Science, Part B: Polymer Physics, Vol: 56, Pages: 273-287, ISSN: 1099-0488

-Green RA, 2018, Conductive hydrogel electrodes for delivery of long-term high frequency pulses, Frontiers in Neuroscience, Vol: 11, ISSN: 1662-4548
+Staples NA, Goding JA, Gilmour AD, et al., 2018, Conductive hydrogel electrodes for delivery of long-term high frequency pulses, Frontiers in Neuroscience, Vol: 11, Pages: 1-13, ISSN: 1662-453X

-© 2018 Staples, Goding, Gilmour, Aristovich, Byrnes-Preston, Holder, Morley, Lovell, Chew and Green.
 Nerve block waveforms require the passage of large amounts of electrical energy at the neural interface for extended periods of time.
 It is desirable that such waveforms be applied chronically, consistent with the treatment of protracted immune conditions, however current metal electrode technologies are limited in their capacity to safely deliver ongoing stable blocking waveforms.
 Conductive hydrogel (CH) electrode coatings have been shown to improve the performance of conventional bionic devices, which use considerably lower amounts of energy than conventional metal electrodes to replace or augment sensory neuron function.
 In this study the application of CH materials was explored, using both a commercially available platinum iridium (PtIr) cuff electrode array and a novel low-cost stainless steel (SS) electrode array.
 The CH was able to significantly increase the electrochemical performance of both array types.
 The SS electrode coated with the CH was shown to be stable under continuous delivery of 2 mA square pulse waveforms at 40,000 Hz for 42 days.
 CH coatings have been shown as a beneficial electrode material compatible with long-term delivery of high current, high energy waveforms.

-Goding J, Gilmour A, Robles UA, et al., 2017, A living electrode construct for incorporation of cells into bionic devices, MRS COMMUNICATIONS, Vol: 7, Pages: 487-495, ISSN: 2159-6859
+Goding J, Gilmour A, Robles UA, et al., 2017, A living electrode construct for incorporation of cells into bionic devices, MRS Communications, Vol: 7, Pages: 487-495, ISSN: 2159-6867

-Palmer JC, Lord MS, Pinyon JL, et al., 2016, Understanding the cochlear implant environment by mapping perilymph proteomes from different species, Pages: 5237-5240, ISSN: 1557-170X
+Palmer JC, Lord MS, Pinyon JL, et al., 2016, Understanding the cochlear implant environment by mapping perilymph proteomes from different species, 2016 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Pages: 5237-5240, ISSN: 1557-170X

 © 2016 IEEE.
 Cochlear implants operate within a bony channel of the cochlea, bathed in a fluid known as the perilymph.
 The perilymph is a complex fluid containing ions and proteins, which are known to actively interact with metallic electrodes.
 To improve our understanding of how cochlear implant performance varies in preclinical in vivo studies in comparison to human trials and patient outcomes, the protein composition (or perilymph proteome) is needed.
 Samples of perilymph were gathered from feline and Guinea pig subjects and analyzed using liquid chromatography with tandem mass spectrometry (LC-MS/MS) to produce proteomes and compare against the recently published human proteome.
 Over 64% of the proteins in the Guinea pig proteome were found to be common to the human proteome.
 The proportions of apolipoproteins, enzymes and immunoglobulins showed little variation between the two proteomes, with other classes showing similarity.
 This establishes a good basis for comparison of results.
 The results for the feline profile showed less similarity with the human proteome and would not provide a quality comparison.
 This work highlights the suitability of the Guinea pig to model the biological environment of the human cochlear and the need to carefully select models of the biological environment of a cochlear implant to more adequately translate in vitro and in vivo studies to the clinic.